FeRNet - Female Research Network

 What documents do I have to include with my application?

-Please enclose FeRNet's application form, a short statement of motivation, a CV, and a list of your publications with your application.
+Please enclose FeRNet's application form, a short statement of motivation, a CV which includes a list of your publications and a short exposé of your current project (dissertation, habilitation or other, only 1 to 2 pages) with your application.

 What is the scope of the statement of motivation?